Predoctoral Residency Program in Clinical Psychology

 The Royal Ottawa Mental Health Centre (ROMHC; hereafter The Royal) provides a full range of mental health services to the residents of the Champlain region and other areas of Eastern Ontario, Western Quebec, and Nunavut.

-With humility, we acknowledge Psychology’s contributions to systemic oppression and inequity.
-We commit to developing an understanding of our role in discrimination and to identifying and eliminating barriers to training by educating our Psychology Residents and Faculty about equity, diversity, and inclusion.
-Furthermore, we pledge to take meaningful action as we strive for social justice in all aspects of Psychology student and Resident training.
+With humility, we acknowledge psychology’s contributions to systemic oppression and inequity.
+We commit to developing an understanding of our role in discrimination and to identifying and eliminating barriers to training by educating our psychology residents and faculty about equity, diversity, inclusion and indigeneity.
+Furthermore, we pledge to take meaningful action as we strive for social justice in all aspects of psychology student and resident training.

 The Royal’s residency program uses a multi-track system.

-Applicants are welcome to apply to as many tracks as they would like, indicating their tracks of interest in one cover letter.
-All positions in The Royal’s Psychology residency program are filled in accordance with the Association of Psychology Postdoctoral and Internship Centres (APPIC) process and policies.
+Applicants are welcome to apply to as many tracks as they would like, indicating their tracks of interest in one cover letter (please do not include your rank order preference of tracks).
+All positions in The Royal’s psychology residency program are filled in accordance with the Association of Psychology Postdoctoral and Internship Centers' (APPIC) process and policies.
+Our residency program agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use ranking-related information from any applicant.

-NOTE: Our residency program will be using NMS Interview to facilitate the process of scheduling interview activities this year.
-Interview notifications and scheduling will begin shortly after 11:00am EST on Friday, December 1.
+NOTE: Our residency program will be using NMS Interview to facilitate the process of scheduling interview activities.
+Interview notifications and scheduling will begin shortly after 11 a.m.
+EST on Friday, December 5.
 Please watch for email(s) related to interview notifications and scheduling at that time.

 Application Procedure